quantsingularity/QuantumBallot/docs/README.md

-# Chainocracy Documentation
+# QuantumBallot Documentation

-This directory contains the official documentation for the Chainocracy project, a full-stack Web and Mobile application for American elections using Blockchain Technology.
+This directory contains the official documentation for the QuantumBallot project, a full-stack Web and Mobile application for American elections using Blockchain Technology.
 The documentation is built using Sphinx, a powerful documentation generation tool that uses reStructuredText as its markup language.

 ## Overview

-The documentation in this directory provides comprehensive information about the Chainocracy system, including setup instructions, configuration details, and usage guides.
-It is designed to be a central resource for developers, administrators, and users of the Chainocracy platform.
+The documentation in this directory provides comprehensive information about the QuantumBallot system, including setup instructions, configuration details, and usage guides.
+It is designed to be a central resource for developers, administrators, and users of the QuantumBallot platform.

 ## Structure